pink88/Tuiss2HA/README.md

 ## Contributing

-Contributions, bug reports, and feature requests are welcome.
+Contributions, bug reports, new model numbers and feature requests are welcome.
 Please open an issue or a pull request on GitHub.